sunseehray/DandyPantry/README.md

 # Future Work

 Some things I need to fix, improve, and add in the future are:
-* Adding a local database, so users can save their data
-* Connect to a cloud database, so users can access their data in a different platform
-* Develop a web app version
+* Add more pages such as Homepage, Search Page, Edit Page, Delete Page, Inventory Page and a navigation structure
+* Connect to a database like SQL Lite for creating, reading, updating, and deleting data on an inventory item